kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/wg_pca/README.md

 **Overall patterns:** PC1 explained the vast majority of variation (~30%) for both the MAF=0.00 and MAF=0.05 datasets, with all other PCs explaining ~5% of present variation.
 In both datasets and regardless of whether the outgroup was included, PC1 strongly differentiated between _E. cordata_ and reference and Meehan Range _E. globulus_.
 For MAF=0.00, _E. globulus_ samples continued to group together along PC2, but _E. cordata_ was split into two highly variable clusters.
 This was not apparent in the MAF=0.05 dataset, where _E. cordata_ clustered together tightly between the _E. globulus_ reference group and the Meehan Range _E. globulus_ reference group.
 This may indicate that for these filtering parameters, _E. cordata_ samples contain a lot of singleton variation.

-**Outliers:** The sample WF03/1051 differentiated from other samples along PC3 in the MAF=0.05 dataset only, indicating that it likely has a different composition of shared variation from other reference samples.
-This sample also has the Central rather than Southern chloroplast haplotype.
+**Outliers:** The sample WF03/1051 differentiated slightly from other reference samples along PCs 1 and 2 in the MAF=0.00 with the outgroup dataset only.
+Since this is pretty minor, will probably be retaining it in future analyses.

 **The outgroup:** For both MAF=0.00 and MAF=0.05, the outgroup _E. grandis_ associated with _E. cordata_ along PC1, differentiated from both along PC2, and associated with _E. globulus_ along PC3.
-Patterns were generally the same between datasets that included and did not include the outgroup, so it will be excluded for the subsequent PCA analyses.
+Patterns were generally the same between datasets that included and did not include the outgroup (though shunted back 1 PC because of the extra dimension of variation), so it will be excluded for the subsequent PCA analyses.
 Plots with the outgroup can be viewed in their designated directories.

 ### MAF = 0.00 Plots